steveli/egk/README.md

 # Random Features for Expected Gaussian Kernels

-Code for [Classification of Sparse and Irregularly Sampled Time Series with Mixtures of Expected Gaussian Kernels and Random Features] (http://auai.org/uai2015/proceedings/papers/41.pdf).
+Implementation of the random Fourier features for expected Gaussian kernels with Fastfood and low rank approximation as described in the paper [Classification of Sparse and Irregularly Sampled Time Series with Mixtures of Expected Gaussian Kernels and Random Features] (http://auai.org/uai2015/proceedings/papers/41.pdf).